Hiroyuki Kasui: Career

-On 26 July 2012, Chief of Staff, Ominato District General Manager.
+On 26 July 2012, he became Chief of Staff of the Ominato District.

-On 22 August 2013, Chief of Staff, Fleet Escort Command.
+On 22 August 2013, he became Chief of Staff of the Escort Fleet Command.

-On 5 August 2014, General Manager of Personnel Education Department, Maritime Staff Office.
+On 5 August 2014, he became Director-General of the Personnel and Education Department, Maritime Staff Office.

-On 22 December 2016, he was promoted to sea general and appointed commander of the 38th Escort Fleet.
+On 22 December 2016, he was promoted to admiral (kaisho) and appointed Commander of the 38th Escort Fleet.